mints-components/request/README.md

 ## 🛡️ Best Practices

-- Use `request.public` for endpoints that don’t require auth.
+- Use `request.public` for endpoints that don't require auth.
 - Use `request.auth` for APIs with tokens; retries are automatic.
-- For cookie-based sessions: `credentials: 'always'` if your backend requires `withCredentials`.
+- For cookie-based sessions: set `credentials: 'always'` if your backend requires `withCredentials`.
 - Handle `onUnauthorized` globally (redirect, logout).
-- Keep refresh handling inside the provided strategies (don’t duplicate in your app code).
+- Keep refresh handling inside the provided strategies (don't duplicate in your app code).

 ---